 How NextPhone Delivers Instant Voicemail Transcriptions

-NextPhone's AI receptionist answers calls 24/7, but when it does transfer a call to voicemail or take a message, you get a professional transcription delivered instantly.
+NextPhone's voice AI receptionist answers calls 24/7, but when it does transfer a call to voicemail or take a message, you get a professional transcription delivered instantly.

 Every voicemail triggers an automatic email notification with: